RedHatOfficial/miq-LDAP/README.md

 ### Method: get_ldap_entry_attribute
 Gets the value for the given LDAP entry attribute.

-This method depends on the [get_ldap_entries_attributes](#method-get_ldap_entries_attributes) method to be setting the `dialog_ldap_entries_attributes` field with a YAML value of all of the existing LDAP entry attributes to avoid having to query LDAP for the entries for mutliple dialog fields all relying on information from that entry.
+This method depends on the [get_ldap_entries_attributes](#method-get_ldap_entries_attributes) method setting the `dialog_ldap_entries_attributes` field with a YAML value of all of the existing LDAP entry attributes to avoid having to query LDAP for the entries for mutliple dialog fields all relying on information from that entry.

 ### Method: get_ldap_entries
 Returns a dynamic drop down dialog with all of the given LDAP entries using the value of the given attribute names for the drop down values and descriptions.